Driver Recruitment, Training, and Retention

-- Create a realistic job preview video featuring several of your drivers talking about what it is like to work for your organization and why they do it.
+- Create a realistic job preview video featuring several drivers talking about what it is like to work for the organization and why they do it.
 Ideally, the drivers in the video should represent a diverse workforce to appeal to potential recruits from different backgrounds.
 Post the video online and share it through the organization’s website and social media accounts.

 Evaluating Candidates for the Job